 So hard, I love so many styles, though I do tend to opt for the more unique and unusual.
 One of my favourites from my range would be Nike – she is a bit non-traditional and features a non-floral lace and custom appliqué of beaded wings which I loved designing.
 A modern day goddess.

-What is the best part about what you do?
+➳ Please tell us about the best part about what you do:

 Having a bride put her full trust and confidence in me to create her special gown is a true honour.
 It is topped only by seeing her in one of my creations, smiling, confident and stunning.
 And of course, where I have been fortunate enough to attend the ceremony, seeing the reactions from the guests as she makes her entrance is priceless.